Green's boundary relation model in a Krein space: Preliminaries and introduction

-In Section \ref{s16}, we show another use of the Green's boundary model.
-The well-known boundary triples, previously studied in \cite{DHM}, are fitted into Green's boundary relation model, i.e. the boundary triples with Hilbert space $\mathcal{K}$, such as ordinary, isometric, unitary, AB-generalized, B-generalized, quasi-boundary and S-boundary relations are defined in terms of the Green's boundary relations with Krein space $\mathcal{K}$.
-This use of GBR reveals some relationships between various boundary triples.
+In Section \ref{s16}, we show another use of the Green's boundary relation.
+The well-known boundary triples, previously studied in \cite{DHM}, are fitted into Green's boundary relation.
+That is, the boundary triples with Hilbert space $\mathcal{K}$, such as ordinary, isometric, unitary, AB-generalized, B-generalized, quasi-boundary and S-boundary relations are generalized in terms of the Green's boundary relation to boundary triples with Krein space $\mathcal{K}$.